marthurhans/CaptainCaptureCapitol/README.md

 - Added UI export button on main screen with AlertDialog to choose format
 - Enabled sharing reports via Android's share sheet (Gmail, Drive, etc.)
 - Verified output paths via Logcat and manually accessed report files in emulator

+Visual Polish & Launch Experience Completed (May 2025)
+- Replaced old vacation and excursion lists with modern CardViews and better layout spacing
+- Made all screens visually consistent using ripple effects, elevation, and Material-style buttons
+- Replaced the launcher icon with a custom D424 project logo
+- Added a splash screen at launch that shows the app’s logo before loading the main menu
+- Polished navigation with visible buttons and headings across all major screens
+- Added a confirmation popup before deleting vacations to prevent accidental data loss